Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he rapid development of large language models (LLMs) \cite{openai2025gpt5, yang2025qwen3technicalreport,kimiteam2025kimik2openagentic,deepseekai2024deepseekv3technicalreport} has significantly impacted various aspects of daily life.
-Among these advancements, the continuous improvement of LLMs' reasoning capabilities is particularly critical for their practical applications.
-Reasoning, which refers to the cognitive process of drawing conclusions or making judgments based on existing information, knowledge, or premises by applying logical or empirical rules, is a fundamental aspect of human cognition \cite{stenning2012human, evans2019thinking}.
-In the context of LLM development, reasoning ability has gradually become a key indicator for evaluating their level of intelligence.
-Compared to simple language generation or pattern matching, reasoning with LLMs requires the model to establish non-trivial and structured logical pathways between inputs and outputs, which not only reflects the depth of the LLM’s knowledge understanding, but also determines its potential for practical application in complex tasks such as code generation \cite{Anthropic_Claude4_2025}, mathematical reasoning \cite{NEURIPS2024_4b77d5b8}, commonsense question answering \cite{toroghi-etal-2024-verifiable}, and information retrieval \cite{dai2024bias}, etc.
+\IEEEPARstart{T}he continuous improvement of reasoning capabilities of large language models (LLMs) \cite{openai2025gpt5, yang2025qwen3technicalreport,kimiteam2025kimik2openagentic,deepseekai2024deepseekv3technicalreport, seed2025tech_seed1_6} has significantly impacted various aspects of daily life.
+Reasoning, which refers to the cognitive process of drawing conclusions or making judgments based on existing information, knowledge, or logical rules, is a fundamental aspect of human cognition \cite{stenning2012human, evans2019thinking}.
+Thus, compared to simple language generation or pattern matching, reasoning with LLMs requires the LLMs to establish non-trivial and structured logical pathways between inputs and outputs, which not only reflects the depth of the LLM’s knowledge understanding, but also determines its potential for practical application in complex tasks such as code generation \cite{Anthropic_Claude4_2025}, mathematical reasoning \cite{NEURIPS2024_4b77d5b8}, commonsense question answering \cite{toroghi-etal-2024-verifiable}, and information retrieval \cite{dai2024bias}, etc.